Change the last commit message

 Do more with git log

-When you type git log to see the commit history, the standard output is not very friendly.
+to see the commit history, the standard output is not very friendly.
 It contains lots of information.
 You can customize the information using the flags below:

-• --oneline displays one commit per line with message.
+displays one commit per line with message.--stat

-• --graph enables you to view log as a graph.
+enables you to view log as a graph.

 git log --oneline